karban8/Coin-detection/README.md

 # Coin-detection
-This code features an algorithm for Coin detection and segmentation.
+This code features an algorithm for Coin detection and Segmentation.
 It is developed mostly using OpenCV.